oskariorg/oskari-docs/md/documentation/backend/actionroutes/createanalysislayer.md

 Computes one or more aggregation functions on a feature attribute.
 Functions include Count, Average, Max, Median, Min, StdDev, and Sum.

+## Union
+Combines two equal structured analysis to one analysis via db operations

-## Union (WPS vec:UnionFeatureCollection)
+## Clipping (WPS gs:IntersectionFeatureCollection2)
-Returns single feature collection containing all features from two input feature collections.
-The output attribute schema is a combination of the attributes from the inputs.
-Attributes with same name but different types will be converted to strings.
+Clip feature collection and returns new feature collection with clipped geometrys and original properties.

-## Intersection (WPS vec:IntersectionFeatureCollection)
+## Intersect (WPS gs:IntersectionFeatureCollection2)
-Spatial intersection of two feature collections, incuding combining attributes from both.
+Spatial intersection of two feature collections, incuding attributes of 2nd collection.
+1st feature collection is for geometry select.
+There is no geometry clipping.
+Two modes available:

+ *within* (takes 2nd collection features, which are totally inside 1st features *intersect* (takes inside and intertecting features)

+## Multiple buffers (WPS gs:ZoneSectorFeatureCollection)
+Returns zones feature collection of input feature collection.

+## Difference
+Returns feature collection of differences in one property of two input collections.
+Method uses WFS GetFeature join request and GeoTools encoding/parsing.

 ## Response

 ### Raw example